 It is no doubt presumptuous to say that certain machines which are in fact traditionally called pantographs are "not really pantographs," especially when I'm classifying a number of machines as pantographs which often are not called pantographs.
-Yet at least one machine (the overhead apparatus on electrical streetcars) is known as a "pantograph" yet performs none of the scaling function associated with all other kinds of pantographs.
+Yet at least one machine (the overhead apparatus on electrical streetcars and trains) is known as a "pantograph" yet performs none of the scaling function associated with all other kinds of pantographs.
 It's called a "pantograph" because it looks a bit like one, not because it acts like one.
 It certainly isn't wrong to call it a pantograph (especially when trying to communicate with streetcar enthusiasts who know it by that name), but it is useful to understand what it is and is not doing.

 A pantograph works by copying an original.
 Generally, originals were made either by the user of the pantograph or by its manufacturer (especially when these patterns were "copy types" and the pantograph was used for engraving lettering).